Traditional sales meetings are becoming a no-no.

 - Flexible settings.
 Different people need to schedule different meeting types.
 Choose an appointment booking platform that allows you to create multiple appointment types and customize your booking forms according to your needs.

 - Client management integration.
 Closing deals doesn’t revolve around successful meetings only.
 It’s also about nurturing contacts with your clients.
+That's why many companies opt to try out budget-friendly or free crm software that they can later purchase as their company and client-base grow.
 Choose an appointment scheduling app that integrates with a CRM solution for maximum results and more successful deals.

 Meeting notes & online whiteboard software